-Luxated bones which are not reduced, sometimes remain in the situation into which they had been at first forced; more commonly, however, they change their situation, being drawn by the action of muscles farther and farther from the cavity of the joint.
+main in the situation into which they had been at first forced; more commonly, however, they change their situation, being drawn by the action of muscles further and further from the cavity of the joint.
 In its new situation it excites inflammation and a thickening of the surrounding soft parts; if in contact with bone, this bone becomes inflamed, and after a time a depression is formed in it which receives the head of the dislocated bone, and a kind of imperfect joint is formed; the muscular flesh and cellular texture are changed into a ligamentous matter which assist in supporting and strengthening the new articulation.
-In various anatomical collections are preserved curious specimens of these newly formed joints, affording wonderful proofs of the resources of the animal economy.
-The socket of the joint from which the bone had been displaced, sometimes fills up with a thickening of the ligaments, and the usual matter of adhesions. though in other cases it remains very little changed in structure.
+In various anatomical collections are preserved curious specimens of these newly formed joints, affording wonderful proofs of the resources of the animal æconomy.
+The socket of the joint from which the bone had been displaced, sometimes fills up with a thickening of the ligaments, and the usual matter of adhesions, though in other cases it remains very little changed in structure.